wwymak/udacity-selfdrivingcar-nd/CarND-Vehicle-Detection/README.md

 The output video of this experiment is [here](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/outvideo_mobilenet_full.mp4)

+This is produced without the 'averaging' technique discussed below.
+However, the computation for the process without the averaging was so long that I had issues with completing the movie processing without the script crashing...

 ## Single Shot MultiBox Detector (SSD)

 A fairly recent CNN based object detector is the single shot multiBox detector (ref [here](https://arxiv.org/abs/1512.02325)).
 It is